nrwl/nx/CONTRIBUTING.md

 The scope must be one of the following:

-- bazel
+- node - anything backend specific
+- testing - anything related to jest or cypress
+- frontend - anything angular specific
-- nx
+- nx - dependency management, basic workspace structure, etc
-- schematics

 ##### Subject